codeiyapa/Hactober-Fest-Special/Readme.md

 Sign up anytime between October 1 and October 31.

 # Rules
-To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
-PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
+To qualify for Hacktoberfest, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
+PRs can be made to any public repo on GitHub with issues labeled Hacktoberfest.
 If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
-This year, the first 70,000 participants who successfully complete the challenge will earn a T-shirt.

 # Do's and Dont's of Hacktoberfest